 Finally, check your campaign formatting by using a spam checker before sending your emails

 Conclusion!
-It's lost of steps, but worth it.
+It's lots of steps, but worth it.

 Yes, this seems like a lot of hard work and effort, but failing to do all of these activities could seriously undermine all of your efforts, get you on a blocklist and potentially turn off email subscribers.
 These steps can't be missed!